Our Concept of a Structural Equation Model

 ->EmMVNModel

-that contains the covariance matrix and mean vector found via optimization maximization
+that contains the covariance matrix and mean vector found via expectation maximization

 Implementation